 To combat nausea, patients must consume foods and drinks slowly and thoroughly.
 Also, never drink while consuming a meal because it results in the patient getting full on liquids instead of nutritious food that will give them energy and promote weight loss.

 Vomiting may occur because of trying new foods or nausea.
 If vomiting occurs, it’s important to go back to a fluids-only diet for up to 1 day until trying solid foods again and keeping them down.
 If vomiting is consistent and unavoidable, it could be a sign of a serious issue.
 Contact your physician immediately.

 Other Gastric Sleeve Side Effects

 Perhaps one of the most dangerous side effects is esophagus stretching or dilation.
-This can occur because of excessive vomiting, binge eating or a stomach obstruction.
-A stomach obstruction generally happens when from food or swelling internally.
+These can occur because of excessive vomiting, binge eating or a stomach obstruction.
+A stomach obstruction happens when from food or swelling internally.

 - Sleeve leaking;

 - Gastroparesis (delay in moving food down the digestive tract);